ysyk2021/mastering-the-art-of-virtual-communication-in-a-remote-work-environment/src/chapter-6-3.md

-Chapter 6: Strategies for Successful Virtual Communication in a Remote Work Environment: Building and Maintaining Professional Networks and Relationships
+Building and Maintaining Professional Networks and Relationships
 =========================================================================================================================================================

 In this chapter, we will explore strategies for building and maintaining professional networks and relationships in a remote work environment.
 We will discuss the importance of networking and relationship-building, as well as practical tips for doing so virtually.